DeoDorqnt387/DeoDorqnt387/README.md

-A random guy who knows Python, Go and Rust.
+A random person who knows Python, Go and Rust.